nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <br />

-**Use Case: UC2 - Edit an internship application**
+**Use Case: UC2 - Edit internship application**

 **MSS**:
-1. User requests to edit an internship application in the tracker.
+1. User requests to edit an internship application.
+2. User enters the changes to be made.
-2. FindMyIntern updates the details of the internship application in the tracker.
+3. FindMyIntern updates the details of the internship application.

    Use case ends.